Please note: due to the COVID-19 outbreak, this workshop will be held online via your computer, tablet, or smartphone using Google Meet.

 Mental illness is a ‘family affair’; it takes its toll and affects your own experience.
+Do you have a loved one living with mental illness?
 Does this sound familiar?
 This group may be for you…

 “… I feel more confident and at peace with myself.”

 “…it has given me more insight about my feelings and thoughts.
 I feel more positive about myself… it has been very rewarding”

 We will contact you for an interview to determine whether this group could be beneficial for you and your situation and you must attend all six sessions (one session a week).
 There is a new caregiver group every few months.

 Space is limited!
 Complete the registration form today.

 You must attend all 6 sessions

 With Ella Amir and Miriam Byers

 If you think you would be a good fit for this program and would like to be interviewed for a future session, complete this form or call 514-486-1448.